Ethical Hacking Interview Questions and Answers [2025]

 4. Legal Compliance, and

-28. How do you stay updated with the latest hacking techniques and threats?
+28. How are you updated with the latest hacking techniques and threats?

 Staying Updated with Hacking Techniques and Threats can be done through: